x71c9/uranio-api/README.md

 ### Routes

-Uranio API generates for each Releation the following routes:
+Uranio API generates for each Atom the following routes:

+> See what is an [Atom](https://github.com/nbl7/uranio-core/README.md#Atom)

 - `count`
 - `find_one`